Code-dot-mil/code.mil/implementation-guide.md

 https://developercertificate.org (“DCO”) for all external contributors to a project.

-Each external contributor MUST execute and return a copy for each project that he or she intends to contribute to.
+Each external contributor must execute and return a copy for each project that he or she intends to contribute to.
 Once the publishing agency receives the executed form, it will remain in force permanently.
 Thus, external contributors need only execute the form once for each project that they plan